Custom Data

 The properties have the following meaning:

-• class points to the sampler class (including full package path).
+points to the sampler class (including full package path).name

-• interval defines the period the sampler is started at (in milliseconds, or as a time period, e.g. 1m 30s or 90s).
+).
 The value must be positive (including 0).
-A new sampler will be started only if it is executed for the first time or if the previous sampler has come to an end.
+A new sampler will be started only if it is executed for the first time or if the previous sampler has come to an end.- Providing a

-• Providing a chart.title is optional.
-By default, the sampler name is used. chart.yAxisTitle defines the title of the y-axis for the rendered chart.
+defines the title of the y-axis for the rendered chart. - Providing further sampler

 Result